mtijas/mqtt-fancontroller/README.md

 {"command": <command_name_string>, "channel": <channel_id>}
 ```

-The command names are fixed, and the channel may currently be 1 or 2 (though the
+The command names are fixed, and the channel may currently be 1 or 2.
-channel is not restricted by the bridge).

 #### SET_TARGET